BitilWallet/BitilWallet/README.md

 ## WANT TO CONTRIBUTE?

-Grab an issue from [the backlog](https://github.com/BlueWallet/BlueWallet/projects/1), try to start or submit a PR, any doubts we will try to guide you.
-Contributors have a private telegram group, request access by email bluewallet@bluewallet.io
+Grab an issue from [the backlog](https://github.com/BitilWallet/BitilWallet/projects/1), try to start or submit a PR, any doubts we will try to guide you.
+Contributors have a private telegram group, request access by email team@bitilwallet.com

 ## Translations

-We accepts translations via [Transifex](https://www.transifex.com/bluewallet/bluewallet/)
+We accepts translations via pull requests.

-To participate you need to:
-1. Sign up to Transifex
-2. Find BlueWallet project
-3. Send join request
-4. After we accept your request you will be able to start translating!
-That's it!

-Please note the values in curly braces should not be translated.
-These are the names of the variables that will be inserted into the translated string.
-For example, the original string `"{number} of {total}"` in Russian will be `"{number} из {total}"`.

-Transifex automatically creates Pull Request when language reaches 100% translation.
-We also trigger this by hand before each release, so don't worry if you can't translate everything, every word counts.

 ## Q&A